Joystream/handbook/validator_revard.md

 producing a referenced uncle block.

 ### NOTE
 An uncle block is a Relay Chain block that is valid in every regard, but which failed to become canonical.
 This can happen when two or more validators are block producers in a single slot, and the block produced by one validator reaches the next block producer before the others.
 We call the lagging blocks uncle blocks.

-Payments occur at the end of every era.

 Era points create a probabilistic component for staking rewards.
 If the mean of staking rewards is the average rewards per era, then the variance is the variability from the average staking rewards.
 The exact joys value of each era point is not known in advance since it depends on the total number of points earned by all validators in a given era.
 This is designed this way so that the total payout per era depends on joystream's inflation model, and not on the number of payable actions (f.e., authoring a new block) executed.

 ## Payout Scheme
 No matter how much total stake is behind a validator, all validators split the block authoring payout essentially equally.
 The payout of a specific validator, however, may differ based on era points, as described above.
 Although there is a probabilistic component to receiving era points, and they may be impacted slightly depending on factors such as network connectivity, well-behaving validators should generally average out to having similar era point totals over a large number of eras.

 Validators may also receive "tips" from senders as an incentive to include transactions in their produced blocks.
 Validators will receive 100% of these tips directly.
 Validators will receive staking rewards in the form of the native token of that chain (joystream).
 For simplicity, the examples below will assume all validators have the same amount of era points, and received no tips.

 **Validator Set Size (v): 4**